pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 - key attribute can affect the performance of lists in React.

-<u>Note:</u> Just providing key attribute doesn't improve lists performance.
+<ins>Note:</ins> Just providing key attribute doesn't improve lists performance.

 - To prevent re-renders of list elements you need to wrap them in React.memo and follow all the best practices.

 - Value in a key should be string, that is consistent between re-renders for every element in the list.

-<u>It is okay to use array's index as key if the list is static i.e elements are not added/removed/inserted/re-ordered</u>
+<ins>It is okay to use array's index as key if the list is static i.e elements are not added/removed/inserted/re-ordered</ins>

 - Using array's index as key on dynamic lists can lead to bugs if <strong>items have state or any uncontrolled elements(like form inputs)</strong>